jjwithanr/obsidian_bible_study/docs/Old Testament/Hosea/Hosea10.md

 ## Overview:

+#### v.1
+>Israel was a spreading vine; he brought forth fruit from himself.
+As his fruit increased, he built more altars; as his land prospered, he adorned his sacred stones.

 #### v.4
 >They make many promises, take false oaths and make agreements; therefore lawsuits spring up like poisonous weeds in a plowed field.